hfkang/ece353notes/Lecture 28 - 2.md

 This invokes a lot of random file accesses :(
 ### Improving Speed by subgrouping the partition
-Fast File System, ext2, ext3, ext4 address the performance issues by splitting the partition into smaller segments
+Fast File System, ext2, ext3, ext4 address the performance issues by splitting the partition into smaller segments (cylinder)

 |block group 1| block group 2| block group 3|
 | ---| --- | ---|

 Each block group contains an instance of the struct above.
 A file is stored in one group. (huge files *not* supported) The super block is replicated across block groups for resilience.
-This keeps the *data pertaining to a file close together* so seek times are *reduced*.
+This keeps the *metadata pertaining to a file close together* so seek times are *reduced*.

-In FFS, these groups are called **cylinders**.
+In Fast File System, these groups are called **cylinders**.

-### Improving Speed via Caching
+### Improving Speed via Buffer Cache
 The **buffer cache** keeps blocks in memory for consumption by **read()** syscalls.
 Use LRU as cache replacement policy.
 In Linux, all remaining RAM is allocated to buffer cache.